fossasia/eventyay-tickets/_sources/user/organizers/teams.rst.txt

    :align: center
    :class: screenshot

-You see that there is a list of pretix user accounts (i.e. email addresses), who are part of the team.
+You see that there is a list of eventyay user accounts (i.e. email addresses), who are part of the team.
 To add a user to the team, just enter their email address in the text box next to the "Add" button.
-If the user already has an account in the pretix system they will instantly get access to the team.
+If the user already has an account in the eventyay system they will instantly get access to the team.
 Otherwise, they will be sent an email with an invitation link that can be used to create an account.
 This account will then instantly have access to the team.
 Users can be part of as many teams as you want.